biplav/gping/README.md

 # GPing #
+This is a fork of gping project, things currently changed is for reducing the CPU spikes by reducing the context switching of timeout grrenlet and other minor things.
+For some reason, die was not working, it wwas worked up to make it work.
+Some more changes might come in future as I test it further in production.

 This is a fork of the python-ping project that strips out most everything and replaces it with gevent.
 The point is to have an event driven ping utility for doing many concurrent pings...